Negotiation with Prosecutor After Arrest

 You've got to have someone on the inside track who knows what it takes to get the best result.
 That's one of the things that we're going to do in the process of defending your criminal case in San Fernando.

-We figure out if it's a case that needs to be litigated and fought through a jury trial or whether it's a case where the government has the evidence they need.
-You should be negotiating with them through me, your criminal defense attorney.
+We determine whether the case needs to be litigated and fought through a jury trial or whether the government has the evidence it needs.
+You should negotiate with them through me, your criminal defense attorney.

 Once they get you into court, they're going to set bail, assign your judge, and set a court date, and that's when you've got to sit down with your attorney and start making the decisions that will affect you for the rest of your life.